-Neighbouring Sardinia enjoys light, constant breezes, making it somewhat cooler than much of the Mediterranean in summer – and a true yachting haven.
+Neighbouring Sardinia oozes luxury and is a true superyacht charter haven.
+It enjoys light, constant breezes, making it somewhat cooler than much of the Mediterranean in summer.
 Elevated to exclusivity in the '60s when the Aga Khan invested in the Costa Smeralda, turning it into an eco-playground paradise for his friends, the area has relatively few traditional farms and in their place, lavish villas overlook the bays lined with superyachts during the summer.
 The Costa Smeralda is now legendary.
-Take time to watch the world go by as you sip an espresso on the waterfront at Porto Cervo and dine one of Cala di Volpe's sophisticated restaurants.
+Take time to watch the world go by as you sip an espresso on the waterfront at Porto Cervo and dine in one of Cala di Volpe's sophisticated restaurants during your yacht charter in Sardinia.

 Those who rate peace and tranquillity over people-watching may prefer to set sail for the quiet shores of La Maddalena.
 Like a more rugged version of the Caribbean, the seven main isles in the Maddalena National Park form a stunning archipelago for yacht charter, offering a magical mix of history, scenery and true Italian charm.
 Don’t miss Porto Rotondo’s luxurious port with its granite amphitheatre and the church of San Lorenzo and in Cagliari the impressive Castello offers spectacular views.